-- Provision of a draft version of this HMP (Version 0) to the OEH on 9 December 2016 for consultation under Schedule 4 Condition 22C(h) of Development Consent (DA 305-7-2003).
-The OEH indicated on 21 December 2016 that the management measures proposed in the HMP are adequate and appropriate in relation to the South Bates Underground Mine given nature of the archaeological record and the range of activities to be undertaken. - Provision of a revised draft version of this HMP (Version 1) to DPE and OEH on 16 January 2017 as part of the Extraction Plan for the South Bates Underground Mine Longwalls 11 to 16 under Schedule 4 Condition 22C(h) of Development Consent (DA 305-7-2003).
+- Provision of a draft version of the previous HMP iteration (Version 0) to the OEH (now BCD) on 9 December 2016 for consultation under Schedule 4 Condition 22C(h) of Development Consent (DA 305-7-2003).
+The OEH indicated on 21 December 2016 that the management measures proposed in the HMP were adequate and appropriate in relation to the South Bates Underground Mine given the nature of the archaeological record and the range of activities to be undertaken. - Provision of a revised draft version of the previous HMP iteration (Version 1) to DPE (now DPIE) and OEH (now BCD) on 16 January 2017 as part of the Extraction Plan for the South Bates Underground Mine Longwalls 11 to 16 under Schedule 4 Condition 22C(h) of Development Consent (DA 305-7-2003).
 The DPE requested (on 16 May 2017) that the HMP be updated to provide a description of consultation outcomes.
-No further comments were received from the OEH. - Provision of a draft version of this HMP (Version 2) to the Registered Aboriginal Parties (RAPs) at Wambo on 3 March 2017 for their review and comment as part of the proposed applications for variations to AHIPs #2222, #C0001474 and #C0002000 (and other relevant AHIP[s]) (to allow the AHIPs to refer to this HMP instead of the previous "Attachment 3 Wambo Development Project Aboriginal Heritage Research Design and Study Plan [Incorporating Salvage Programme]" that formed the basis of the AHIP #2222 application [as appended to AHIPs #2222, #C0001474 and #C0002000]).
-Comments were requested by 5 April 2017. - Provision of a revised version of this HMP (Version 4) to the RAPs at Wambo and OEH for their review and comment with a 21 day review period (in accordance with Section 8.2 of this HMP).
+No further comments were received from the OEH. - Provision of a draft version of the previous HMP iteration (Version 2) to the Registered Aboriginal Parties (RAPs) at Wambo on 3 March 2017 for their review and comment as part of the proposed applications for variations to AHIPs #2222, #C0001474 and #C0002000 (and other relevant AHIP[s]) (to allow the AHIPs to refer to this HMP instead of the previous "Attachment 3 Wambo Development Project Aboriginal Heritage Research Design and Study Plan [Incorporating Salvage Programme]" that formed the basis of the AHIP #2222 application [as appended to AHIPs #2222, #C0001474 and #C0002000]).
+Comments were requested by 5 April 2017.